|Policy Approval Authority||President|

 - To avoid restrictions imposed by law or by the terms of the sponsored agreement or for other reasons of convenience.

 A cost transfer is an after-the-fact reallocation of costs to a sponsored award.
-Costs incurred for a specific sponsored project should be charged to the award at the time expenses are incurred to ensure the cost is properly vetted for allowability and adherence with applicable sponsor regulations, as well as provide an accurate accounting of expenses to support the timely receipt of payment from the sponsor and realize indirect cost recovery.
+Costs for a specific sponsored project should be charged to the appropriate sponsored project when the expense is incurred.
+Doing so is important for proper cost allocation and enables accurate accounting of expenses necessary to support sponsor payment and indirect cost recovery.

 Auditors and sponsors routinely monitor cost transfers to assess the internal controls NIU has in place to ensure charges to a sponsored award are allowable, reasonable, and provide a direct benefit to the project.
 It is recognized that transfers may be necessary to correct bookkeeping or clerical errors or to allocate closely related work, but transfers need to be done in a timely manner.
 An acceptable timeframe is within 90 days of the original transaction date though NIU’s year-end financial reporting requirements may limit this timeframe.